 What has helped us get over the hurdle of not being able to travel, is with these free virtual tours, it has still allowed us to travel the world and not spend a penny.

 There may be affiliate links within this article, using these links will not cost you anything extra, but we may earn a small commission.
 Thank you for your support.

 We are always looking for a cheap travel deal, or to travel on as little money as possible, this solves that problem.

 With a virtual tour, you can travel the world, without having to pack a suitcase, or even pay the expenses of air fares, accommodation, or have to wrestle with the crowds.

-We have chosen the very best virtual tours from around the world, from UNESCO World Heritage sites, to museums and more.
+We have selected the very best and some unusual free virtual tours from around the world.

 The Louvre Museum, Paris